-She was smiling like someone who has forgiven everything for a bit of hope.
+She had the smile of someone who has forgiven everything in exchange for a bit of hope.
 I couldn’t say anything, couldn’t say to her that my dad had forgotten her, to Sal that I didn’t want to marry him.
 I closed my eyes and he went off to make some coffee.
 Elsa spoke a lot, she obviously thought I really knew what I was doing, and had a lot of confidence in me.
 The coffee was very strong, it smelled crisp and rich, and the sun soothed me a bit.

 – I’ve thought about it a lot, and I haven’t been able to figure it out, said Elsa.

-– You can’t, said Salil.
+– You can’t, said Sal.
 It’s an infatuation.
 She’s got this influence over him.
 There’s nothing you can do.

 – No, there is, I said.
 There is a way.
 You guys have no imagination.

 I felt flattered, with them listening carefully to my words – they were years older than me and still had no idea.
 I took a laid back tone.

 – It’s a psychology thing, I said.

 I spoke for a while, explaining my plan.
 They made the same objections that I’d made to myself the day before, and I felt a sharp pleasure in destroying them.
 Despite myself I started to get excited, since I felt like I needed to convince them.
 I showed them it was possible.
 All I had to do then was convince them that we shouldn’t do it, but I didn’t have any good arguments left for that.